An object that coordinates a group of related, network data-transfer tasks.

 When your app copies a session or task object, you get the same object back.

-When your app copies a configuration object, you get a new copy that you can independently modify.
+When your app copies a configuration object, you get a new copy you can independently modify.